The first half of 2018 has been a strong year for used vehicle values, and growth in upstream remarketing is playing a helpful role.

 "We were really thinking there would be more impact due to supply growth this year," said Kontos.
 "The remarketing industry itself has done a really good job of spreading the volume into various channels.
 Cars that used to end up at auctions are being sold upstream at the grounding dealers.
 Off-lease units don’t make it to auction, they get sold right at the turning point."

 A rising trend of upstream remarketing, he added, diffuses some of the impact of supply growth, as instead of auctions being oversupplied with certain units, the extra supply is spread out over multiple channels.

-And, he expects a continued rise in upstream remarketing, which is good news for used-vehicle values, as there will be even more off-lease units returning to market in the next two years.
+He expects a continued increase in upstream remarketing, which is good news for used-vehicle values, as there will be even more off-lease units returning to market in the next two years.

 Depreciation through the first half of the year stands at 13.7%, on a year-over-year basis, a figure much lower than was seen in the same time in 2017.
 Through the same period in 2017, the overall depreciation rate was 16.3%, according to Black Book data, meaning that used vehicle values are performing about 3% better this year than they were in the same time last year.